Korean Central News Agency: Organization

-KCNA is the only news agency in North Korea.
-It daily reports news for all the news organizations in the country including newspapers, radio and television broadcasts via Korean Central Television and the Korean Central Broadcasting Station within the country.
 KCNA works under the Korean Central Broadcasting Committee, through which it is ultimately controlled by the Workers' Party of Korea's Propaganda and Agitation Department.
 In December 1996, KCNA began publishing its news articles on the Internet with its web server located in Japan.
 Since October 2010, stories have been published on a new site, controlled from Pyongyang, and output has been significantly increased to include world stories with no specific link to North Korea as well as news from countries that have strong DPRK ties.

 In addition to Korean, KCNA releases news translated into English, Russian, Chinese, Japanese, and Spanish.
 Access to its website, along with other North Korean news sites, has been blocked by South Korea since 2004 and can be accessed only through the government's authorization.
 As well as serving as a news agency, it also produces summaries of world news to North Korean officials and publishes the Korean Central Yearbook.
 It is also alleged to conduct clandestine intelligence collection.

 Based in the capital Pyongyang, at 1 Potonggang-dong, Potonggang District, KCNA has bureaus in several municipalities.
 KCNA also has press exchange agreements with around 46 foreign news agencies, including South Korea's Yonhap.
-Its closest partners, however, are Itar-Tass and Xinhua News Agency.
+Its closest partners, however, are TASS and Xinhua News Agency.
 KCNA has correspondents and bureaus in six countries, including Russia and China.
 The correspondents are located in Russia, China, Cuba, Iran, India, and Egypt.
 KCNA also collaborates with Reuters and the Associated Press, the latter of which has a permanent bureau in Pyongyang.
 KCNA journalists have trained abroad with the BBC and Reuters.
 KCNA is a member of Organization of Asia-Pacific News Agencies since 1982.
 The agency employs 800 people.

 According to its website, KCNA "speaks for the Workers' Party of Korea and the DPRK government".
 The agency has been described as the "official organ."
-In June 1964 on one of his first official activities, Kim Jong-il visited KCNA headquarters and said the agency should be "propagating the revolutionary ideology of the Leader (Kim Il-sung) widely throughout the world."
+In June 1964 on one of his first official activities, Kim Jong Il visited KCNA headquarters and said the agency should be "propagating the revolutionary ideology of the leader (Kim Il Sung) widely throughout the world."
 However, the agency is also said to offer a unique insight into the North Korean "mentality."

 A talk given to officials at KCNA on June 12, 1964, outlines the function of the news agency:

-Under the principle and guideline on the work of ideological propaganda and agitation put by the country's ruling party, the Workers' Party of Korea, the agency generally reports only good news about the country that is intended to encourage its people and project a positive image abroad.
-Nonetheless, it has on occasion acknowledged food shortages in the country.
+Despite the agency's political motives, it has on occasion acknowledged food shortages in the country.
 The Ryongchon disaster was also reported in April 2004, after a delay of two days.